How and Why I Quit Drinking

 When you think about parting and clubs and pubs and gigs and drinking friends (and perhaps sex and picking up), and all the other fun things, you don't think anything about where it all ultimately leads to.
 Seeing that really does change forever the way you think about getting drunk.
 At least it did for me.

-Seeing the sights, hearing the sounds, smelling the smells...
-The absolute, utter, hopelessness and misery.
+Seeing the absolute, utter, hopelessness and misery.
 The lack of mobility.
 The falls.
-The ongoing physical issues that develop, that I don't remember the music videos I watched when I was fifteen explained much about.
+The ongoing physical issues that develop, that I don't remember the music videos I watched when I was fifteen showed much about.
 The adult-onset diabetes.
 The osteoporosis.
-The fecal incontinence.
+The other, embarrassing issues...
 And just like never, even once, even when you're drinking, actually feeling properly alive or properly happy.
 It really, truly is a horrible life.
 And something that anyone with a drinking problem would, I think, do well to consider a lot, and to to anything they can to avoid ending up like that themselves.